-Students will learn to control robots using a variety of sensors: touch, colour, ultrasonic and gyro.
+Students will learn to control robots using a variety of sensors; touch, colour, ultrasonic and gyro.
 Using the EV3 software, they will then program and download these programs to control a variety of motors that will mobilise their robot.
 Students will learn to re-program, experiment and control the functions of their robot.
 Their first robot will have to successfully navigate a course by controlling the sensors and motors.

-When they've completed the introductory program, the students will then construct and program a second robot simulating how robots are working in industry.
+After completing the introductory program, students will then construct and program a second robot simulating how robots are working in industry.